Workplace Psychology Definition

 Stress Management in the Workplace

-Stress in workplace psychology is a subtopic that is of great interest to staff and organizations.
-Stress at work is almost unavoidable, whether people are dealing with a difficult boss, poor working conditions, tight deadlines, excessive workloads or insufficient pay but when work stress becomes chronic, it can become harmful to physical and emotional health.
+Stress in workplace psychology is a topic that is of great interest and concern to staff and organizations.
+Stress at work is almost unavoidable, whether people are dealing with a difficult boss, poor working conditions, tight deadlines, excessive workloads or insufficient pay.
+However, when work stress becomes chronic, it can become harmful to physical and emotional health.
 Organizations are increasingly turning to psychologists, nutritionists and other experts to implement workplace wellness programs that aim to achieve better mental well-being of employees by providing healthy meals, yoga classes, quiet spaces, and other tools to better understand their stress levels such as EEG-based cognitive assessment exercises (brain games).

 Color Psychology in the Workplace